Marion County delegates treat hospital staff to lunch

-MULLINS, S.C. -- Rep. Lucas Atkinson, Sen. Kent Williams and Sheriff Brian Wallace treated more than 500 healthcare workers to lunch Thursday as a thank you for their service treating others in the community during the coronavirus pandemic.
+MULLINS, S.C. — S.C.
+Rep. Lucas Atkinson, S.C.
+Sen. Kent Williams and Marion County Sheriff Brian Wallace treated more than 500 health care workers to lunch Thursday as a thank-you for their service during the coronavirus pandemic.

 The trio carried multiple loads of boxed lunches prepared by T-Roy’s Restaurant at the MUSC Health Marion Medical Center.
 Deliveries included stops for the MUSC Mullins Nursing Center, Senior Care of Marion, Marion County EMS and dispatchers.

-Atkinson said feeding the employees were an important team effort and that the group wanted to do something.
+Atkinson said feeding the employees was an important team effort and the group wanted to do something.

-Wallace said he also thinks the county is handling the public health concern.
+Wallace said he also thinks the county is handling the public health concern well.

 Williams said it feels great to play a role.